JDN89/AOC/AOC/2024/rust/learned.md

 Ook wat bijgeleerd over prettierrc :p

+My program is to fast to time it.
+It finishes in microseconds. well as soon as it start to take longer i can start trying to use perf record and report!

 ## General

 By default rust hids output from test executions.
 To show the output, add the